 - 1. Allowable costs include: - a.
 Staff salaries, fringe benefits, and travel associated with providing crisis services, - b.
 Costs related to providing program services, and - c.
-Other costs directly related to providing crisis services. - 2.
+Other costs directly related to providing crisis services. - d.
+Allowable program operations costs as defined in 8.3.4.1 (1) - 2.
 Allowable non-staff costs include: - a.
 Purchase/provision of educational or informational materials that are related to the provision of Emergency Crisis or Prevention Assistance services, and - b.
 Require description of item or service provided, date, and cost of item/service. - 3.
 Costs not allowed include: - a.
-Indirect administrative expenses (see Section 8.3.4.1)
+Indirect administrative expenses These costs in include, but are not limited to: - a.
+Rent - b.
+Utilities - c.
+Administrative expenses - d.
+Indirect salaries